 \section{Introduction}

-Runge-Kutta (RK) methods are widely used to numerically advance initial value problems in time.
-It is well known that the rate of convergence of the numerical solution may be lower than the design order of the Runge-Kutta method, particularly when integrating stiff ODEs, stiff PDEs, or initial-boundary value problems (IBVPs) with time-dependent boundary conditions \cite{burrage1990order, alonso2003, crouzeix1980approximation, Sanz-Serna1986, VerwerSanzSerna1984, OstermannRoche1992, LubichOstermann1995quasilinear, OstermannThalhammer2002}.
-In general, this \emph{order reduction} phenomenon can be avoided by the use of fully-implicit RK methods with high stage order \cite{prothero1974stability, wanner1996solving}.
-Order reduction stemming from time-dependent PDE boundary conditions can also be avoided by various problem- and method-dependent modifications \cite{Carpenter1995, abarbanel1996removal, alonso2002runge, CalvoPalencia2002, alonso2004avoiding, Calvo2002}.
+Runge-Kutta (RK) methods may exhibit a convergence rate lower than the (classical) order of the scheme.
+This \emph{order reduction} phenomenon often occurs when integrating stiff ODEs, stiff PDEs, or initial-boundary value problems (IBVPs) with time-dependent boundary conditions \cite{burrage1990order, AlonsoPalencia2003, crouzeix1980approximation, Sanz-Serna1986, VerwerSanzSerna1984, OstermannRoche1992, LubichOstermann1995quasilinear, OstermannThalhammer2002}.
+In the worst case, the observed convergence rate is governed by the \emph{stage order} of the method \cite{prothero1974stability, wanner1996solving}.
+Unfortunately, RK methods with high stage order must be fully implicit; diagonally implicit RK (DIRK) schemes cannot have stage order above 2.

-In this work we study conditions on the Runge-Kutta coefficients that are weaker than those of high stage order and guarantee high-order convergence for a large class of problems where order reduction would typically appear.
-We are particularly motivated by the existence of diagonally implicit RK (DIRK) methods that satisfy these \emph{weak stage order} (WSO) conditions.
-The WSO approach is appealing since it involves only the design of RK schemes, which can then be applied in standard fashion without any problem-specific modifications.
-DIRK methods are particularly appealing due to their computational efficiency and simplicity.
-Herein we study the relationship between the WSO and other salient properties---such as order, number of stages, and stiff accuracy---of RK methods in general and DIRK methods in particular.
-These relationships constrain and guide the design of such methods in a way that has greatly facilitated their construction (see \cite{KetchesonSeiboldShirokoffZhou2020, BiswasKetchesonSeiboldShirokoff2022}).